 Servicestandard 2.0

-Advancement of quality standards for state services
+Advancement of quality standards for digital administrative services

 In 2020, the Federal Ministry of the Interior and Community (BMI) produced the Servicestandard, thereby issuing for the first time quality principles supporting the implementation of the Online Access Act (OZG) and promoting user-friendly, digital administration.
 However, there is still too little awareness of the Servicestandard to date and users do not find it sufficiently practical.